SuperMap iPortal built-in service proxy configuration |

 <ehcacheConfigPath>./WEB-INF/iportal-ehcache.xml</ehcacheConfigPath>

-Comment out the Redis cache configuration shown as follows:
+Comment out the Redis cache configuration

 <serviceProxy>